wavemotion-dave/ColecoDS/README.md

 * Ported the AY sound chip driver from FluBBa to improve MSX1, Einstein and Coleco SGM games.
 * Ported most recent SN sound chip driver from FluBBa.
 * Allow more than one keyboard press at a time for the MSX1 so keyboard-mapped keys work properly (i.e. UP and SPACE at the same time)
-* Cleanup across the board - save states optmized.
+* Cleanup across the board - save states optimized.

 V9.1: 03-Feb-2024 by wavemotion-dave
 * Ported the SCC Konami sound driver from FluBBa to make the MSX1 games using that chip sound great.